Loading... Please wait...

 Until the mid-1960s, it was universally accepted as a scientific fact that human life, and therefore pregnancy, begins at the moment of conception - that is, when an egg is fertilized by a sperm in a fallopian tube.
 However, after the mid-1960s, a controversy began because many in the medical community abruptly changed the official definition.
 The new definition stated that life, and therefore pregnancy, begins at the time when a fertilized egg implants in the uterus, which is 6-12 days after fertilization.
 This was done to enable the promotion and selling of hormonal contraceptives and copper IUDs for profit-and above all, to limit the number of people born in the world.

 However, the Orthodox Church has always believed that human life, and therefore pregnancy, begins at the moment of conception/fertilization.
 The fertilized egg (embryo) is a newly-conceived human being, with his or her own unique DNA, and a soul destined for eternal life.
-It is therefore holy from its very beginning:
+It is therefore holy from its very beginning.

 Saint Paisios the Athonite (†1994)